3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/control-flow.md

 ---

-###YOU DO - Exercises (10m)
+### YOU DO - Exercises (10m)

 Goto [repl.it](https://www.repl.it/) to complete the following exercises.
+Click on the 'Search for a Language' section and choose JavaScript, and it should open up a new repl in that same window.

 1. Write a script that prompts the user for their current mood.
 If the user inputs `happy`, print 'Yay me too!' to the console, `sad` print 'Aw cheer up', else print 'So moody!'.
-(A solution is at the bottom of this lesson:)

-1. Use conditionals to check if a hardcoded number is `odd` or `even`, and then `console.log` the number is `odd` or `even` with the numbers value.
+2. Use conditionals to check if a hardcoded number is `odd` or `even`, and then `console.log` the number is `odd` or `even` with the numbers value.

-    ```js
-    var num = ;// write a number here

-    // write your conditions here

-    ```

-2. Use conditionals to check if a hardcoded number is divisible by `2` or  `3` and then `console.log` that the number is divisible by two or three.

     ```js
     var num = ;// write a number here